 A. Overview

-he body breaks down macromolecules in food into basic molecules for absorption and use by cells.
+All the organs of the digestive system are found in the gastrointestinal tract (GI): a very long tube running through the body.
+Digestion is the way the body breaks down macromolecules in food into basic molecules for absorption and use by cells.
 The five main processes of digestion are: ingestion(intake of food through the mouth), digestion (the breakdown of food from, mechanical to chemical, for nutrients), movement (transport from organ to organ to expulsion.), absorption (broken down unit molecules pass through the GI tract then into the bloodstream.) and elimination (removal of undigested waste.)

+The GI tract has four layers.
 The inside space is called lumen.
 The first layer is the mucosa.
 It produces mucus that protect the wall from enzymes.
 It can secrete enzymes or recieve them from other enzyme-secreting organs.
 The second layer is the submucosa.
 This layer is made of loose tissue containing blood and lymphatic vessels and nerves.
 It also contains lymph nodules that protect from infection.
 The third layer is the muscularis.
 It contains two layers of muscle.
 The first layer circles the tract and the second lies the same way as the tract.
 These muscles contract to move food through the GI.
 The fourth layer is the serosa.
 The serosa is also part of the lining of the abdominal cavity.

 The Digestive system.
 A: mouth, B: esophagus, C: stomach